SWI-Prolog/packages-swipy/README.md

-# Janus: a bi-directional interface to Python
+# Janus-swi: a bi-directional interface between SWI-Prolog and Python

 This  code  implements  a  ready-to-use  bi-directional  interface  to Python.
 As  motivated by Theresa  Swift, Python opens many  doors for